Octopus heat pumps, solar and bank cashback: what to check before you count the saving

 Lloyds, Halifax and Barclays: cashback is conditional

-Octopus's bank-cashback guide says Lloyds and Halifax mortgage customers may be able to claim up to £2,000 for a heat pump and up to £1,000 for rooftop solar panels or a non-portable battery.
+Octopus's current bank-cashback blog says Lloyds and Halifax mortgage customers may be able to claim up to £2,000 for a heat pump and up to £1,000 for rooftop solar panels or a non-portable battery.
 The same Octopus guide points to Barclays rewards of up to £1,000 for low-carbon heating and up to £500 for solar or battery storage.
-Those figures were checked on 19 May 2026 and should be treated as a snapshot, not permanent advice.
+Those figures were rechecked on 5 July 2026 and should be treated as a snapshot, not permanent advice.

 Lloyds's own Eco Home Offers page adds the practical detail: the customer usually needs to have completed on a mortgage, additional borrowing or deal switch in the last 12 months, be a residential owner-occupier, complete the improvement within the deadline and submit a final paid invoice.
-Lloyds says it can change or withdraw the reward at any time.
+Lloyds also has a separate Octopus heat-pump page: eligible Lloyds customers can receive a £100 Octopus bill credit after an Octopus heat-pump installation, and a separate time-limited Lloyds heat-pump installation offer applied to first illustrations accepted between 15 October and 24 November 2025.
+Lloyds says it can change or withdraw these offers.

 Barclays's Greener Home Reward has a different evidence route.
 The page asks for an eligible residential mortgage, Direct Debit mortgage payments, up-to-date payments, no permission to let, no breach of mortgage conditions and a valid MCS certificate dated within three months of submitting the claim.
 Barclays says it pays within 30 days of confirming an approved claim.